 as the Foreign Corrupt Practices and False Claims Acts.

-Although the firm represents a wide range of industries, they
+Although the firm represents a wide range of industries, its

-have a particular depth of experience in the telecommunications
+lawyers have a particular depth of experience in the

-to broadcast Washington Nationals baseball games, challenging FCC
+Washington Nationals baseball games on Comcast, challenging FCC

 orders denying Verizon relief from restrictive regulation, and

 Telecommunications Act of 1996.

 In addition to extensive experience in federal appeals courts

 (14 Kellogg Hansen lawyers have argued more than 45 appeals since